dbt-labs/dbt-jobs-as-code/README.md

 - **no state file required**: the link between the YAML jobs and the dbt Cloud jobs is stored in the jobs name, in the `[[<identifier>]]` part
 - **YAML**: dbt users are familiar with YAML and we created a JSON schema allowing people to verify that their YAML files are correct
-- by using filters like `--project-id`, `--environment-id` or `-restrict-yml` people can limit the projects and environments checked by the tool, which can be used to "promote" jobs between different dbt Cloud environments
+- by using filters like `--project-id`, `--environment-id` or `--limit-projects-envs-to-yml` people can limit the projects and environments checked by the tool, which can be used to "promote" jobs between different dbt Cloud environments

 ## Usage